thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 - **Sampler**: controlling when a span is recorded
 - **Propagator**: reading and writing context data across process boundaries

 The following code configs a full pipeline backed by Jaeger's collector endpoint normally available at <http://127.0.0.1:14268/api/traces>.
-TraceProvider, TextMapPropagator and AlwaysSample sampler are configured and registered as global variables.
+TraceProvider, TextMapPropagator and AlwaysSample are configured and registered as global variables.

 ```go
 func InitTracer(serviceName string, traceCollector string) func() {